-On the other hand, the Capital One secured credit card has a very low annual fee of only $29.
+Capital One’s secured credit card has no annual fee, a rarity among secured cards.
 There are no application or processing fees.

-The interest rate is 22.9% variable APR on both purchases and balance transfers.
-However like all credit cards, you can avoid interest charges entirely simply by paying your statement balance in full and on-time each month.
+While the APR for purchases and balance transfers might seem high it’s actually quite reasonable for a secured card aimed at those with bad credit.
+However, as with all credit cards, you can avoid interest charges entirely simply by paying your statement balance in full and on time each month.

-This makes their secured MasterCard the ideal choice if you are trying to build credit for the first time, or rebuild a bad credit history.
-It provides the opportunity to improve your score with responsible use.
+This makes their secured MasterCard the ideal choice if you are trying to rebuild a checkered credit history.

-What is CreditInform?
-It’s a service from Capital One which helps you monitor and learn about your credit.
-Use it to access your credit score and better understand your credit profile.
+Creditwise is a tool from Capital One that helps you monitor and learn about your credit.
 Your Capital One secured card comes with this benefit at no additional cost.

 Don’t have the money available to fund your deposit today?
 That’s not a problem!

-even make partial payments as you are able, just so long as you pay the full minimum amount within 80 days of approval.
+even make partial payments as you are able, a long as you pay the full minimum amount within 80 days of approval.

-Once your account is open, if you want to increase your credit limit, you can do so at any time simply by adding to your security deposit.
+Before your account is open, if you want to increase your credit limit, simply add to your security deposit.

-Don’t forget that your security deposit is fully refundable.
-Down the road when you are ready to close your account, you will receive back your full deposit, assuming there is no balance on the card.
-If you do owe a balance when you cancel, the amount owed will be subtracted from the deposit and the remainder will be refunded to you.
+Your security deposit is fully refundable when you’re ready to move on to a non-secured card.
+If at any point you decide to close your account, you will receive back your full deposit, assuming there is no balance on the card.
+If you do owe a balance when you cancel, the amount owed will be deducted from the deposit and the remainder will be refunded to you.

 We continually hear from forum members and site visitors who have successfully used this card to help build or rebuild their credit history.
 When you consider the low cost and low minimum deposit, it’s clear why this is really a popular option for consumers in this segment.